MobileFirst-Platform-Developer-Center/IBMDigitalAppBuilderGettingStarted/1-getting-started/Readme.md

 8. Back in home page, from the "Controls" option, drag and drop a Login control.
 From the dropdown list of Security check names, chose "UserLogin".
 For "On Login Success" , chose the page "landingpage".
 If the login validation succeeds, the application flow will automatically navigate to this page.
 Save.

 	 >Note: The Security check name dropdown list will be populated only if the MobileFirst server configured earlier has been started and security check adapter has been successfully deployed.
-Security check adapter can be found in the "Artifacts/Adapters/UserLogin/target" folder
+Security check adapter can be found in the "Artifacts/Adapters/UserLogin/target" folder.
+Learn how to deploy adapters, [here](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/#downloading-or-deploying-adapters-using-mobilefirst-operations-console).

 	![DAB login control logo](../Artifacts/screenshots/dab-modresorts-addlogincontrol.gif)